When Can I Retire Under FERS?

 The MRA+10 provision allows eligible federal employees to retire after reaching their Minimum Retirement Age with at least 10 years of creditable service.
 Depending on when benefits begin, a reduction in the retirement annuity may apply.
 Some employees may choose to postpone the start of benefits to reduce or avoid certain reductions.

 For employees who begin receiving benefits before age 62 under MRA+10 rules, the annuity is generally reduced by 5 percent for each year the employee is under age 62.
+An employee retiring at 57 who begins benefits immediately would face a 25 percent permanent reduction.
 Because retirement circumstances vary, employees should review current OPM guidance when evaluating this option.

-Age 62 is important because employees who retire at age 62 or later with at least 20 years of creditable service may qualify for the enhanced 1.1 percent pension multiplier.
-This higher multiplier can increase lifetime pension income compared with the standard FERS calculation.
+Age 62 is important for several reasons.
+Employees who retire at age 62 or later with at least 20 years of creditable service may qualify for the enhanced 1.1 percent pension multiplier.
+Age 62 is also when the FERS Supplement ends and Social Security eligibility begins, and when MRA+10 age reductions no longer apply for employees who have postponed their benefit start date.

 A FERS pension is generally based on years of creditable service, the employee's high-3 average salary, and the applicable pension multiplier.
+The standard multiplier is 1 percent.
+Employees who retire at age 62 or later with 20 or more years of service may qualify for a 1.1 percent multiplier.
 For many employees, retirement timing can affect the final pension calculation because additional years of service and age-based rules may change the outcome.

 This content is for educational purposes only.
-It does not constitute personalized financial, tax, legal, or benefits advice and should not be relied upon as such.
+It does not constitute personalized financial, tax, or legal advice and should not be relied upon as such.
 Longevity Wealth Strategies and its representatives do not render tax or legal advice.
 Mark Sweeney is a Financial Planner with, and offers securities and investment advisory services through, LPL Enterprise (LPLE), a Registered Investment Advisor, Member FINRA and SIPC, and an affiliate of LPL Financial.
 LPLE and LPL Financial are not affiliated with Longevity Wealth Strategies.
-Please consult a qualified financial, tax, legal, or benefits professional regarding your specific situation before making retirement decisions.
+Please consult a qualified financial advisor before making retirement timing decisions.
+For official OPM guidance, visit opm.gov.

 The Wealthspan Review™ is